Liam44/Cygni/README.md

     - The first player is then created with the given name and is invited to make their move (see below).
   - ERRORS:

+    An error occurs:
+    - if the Json string is missing from the request-body;
-    An error occurs if the given name is missing or blank.
+    - if the given name is missing or blank;
+    - if for any reason Player 1 is undefined after the new game session has been created.
   __________________
 - GET api/games/{id}
   - INPUT: